Learning the distribution of latent variables in paired comparison models with round-robin scheduling: Abstract

 \section{Abstract}

-~In this paper, we estimate the distribution of hidden nodes weights in large random graphs from the observation of very few edges weights.
-In this very sparse setting, the first non-asymptotic risk bounds for maximum likelihood estimators (MLE) are established.
-The proof relies on the construction of a graphical model encoding conditional dependencies that is extremely efficient to study $n$-regular graphs obtained using a round-robin scheduling.
+Paired comparison data considered in this paper originate from the comparison of a large number $N$ of individuals in couples.
+The dataset is a collection of results of contests between two individuals when each of them has faced $n$ opponents, where $n\ll N$.
+Individual are represented by independent and identically distributed random parameters characterizing their abilities.
+The paper studies the maximum likelihood estimator of the parameters distribution.
+The analysis relies on the construction of a graphical model encoding conditional dependencies of the observations which are the outcomes of the first $n$ contests each individual is involved in.
 This graphical model allows to prove geometric loss of memory properties and deduce the asymptotic behavior of the likelihood function.
-Following a classical construction in learning theory, the asymptotic likelihood is used to define a measure of performance for the MLE.
-Risk bounds for the MLE are finally obtained by subgaussian deviation results derived from concentration inequalities for Markov chains applied to our graphical model.
+This paper sets the focus on graphical models obtained from round-robin scheduling of these contests.
+Following a classical construction in learning theory, the asymptotic likelihood is used to measure performance of the maximum likelihood estimator.
+Risk bounds for this estimator are finally obtained by sub-Gaussian deviation results for Markov chains applied to the graphical model.